 Be prepared for questions!
-The person you tell may have a lot of questions about what being LGBTQ+ means.
+The person you tell may have a lot of questions about what being LGBT+ means.
 Having resources like this brochure at hand can be helpful.
-Check out our website www.belongto.org for helpful information for young people, parents and guardians.
+Check out our website www.belongto.org for helpful information for Young People and Parents/Guardians.